knuthaug/blog.knuthaugen.no/_posts/2012-10-08-tweet-storm.md

 This lead to a retweet from first Ted Neward and then Scott Hanselman.
 And then things really took off.
 In the next 24 hours I got something like 50-60 retweets, just from being retweeted by some celebrities.
 Granted it's not _that_ many, but so much more than I have ever gotten before.
 That's simply how Twitter work.
 Funny thing is that only one (1) spoke out in disagreement of the statement.

 ### Context is King
 The statement in itself is a post modern stance on applying practises in software development.
 Some, but not that many, argue that some practises are good regardless of the context you are applying them in.
 I disagree.
-In the past I have felt this too, but every single time someone or something has some time later disproved that, and I now try to thing about the context before doing anything regarding process or practises.
+In the past I have felt this too, but every single time someone or something has some time later disproved that, and I now try to think about the context before doing anything regarding process or practises.
 Universal truths are few and far between, especially in software development.

 For instance, I have been, and still am, when the context fits, a strong proponent of some practises: